 This vehicle comes with several labels containing important safety information.
 Anyone who rides the vehicle should read and understand this information before riding.
 The labels should be considered as permanent parts of the vehicle.
 If a label comes off or becomes hard to read, contact your authorized dealer for a replacement.

-■ NOTE: The location and content of labels on the ATV you have purchased may differ from those shown on this page.
+■ NOTE: The location and content of labels on your ATV may differ from those shown on this page.